Crazy Chili Casserole

 This yummy casserole is influenced by a favorite version of Chilaquiles from the Yucatan.
 I did a comparative class in Cozumel comparing the pre and post Hispanic influence on the cuisine.
 This dish is primarily pre-Hispanic and one they served almost daily for their buffet breakfast at the Melia Mayan resort where we happily conducted our school.

 Yield: 6 to 8 servings

 12 corn tortillas, quartered and baked until crisp

 1 teaspoon butter

-1 1/4 cups grated or crumbled white cheese such as queso blanco, feta, Monterey Jack or mozzarella
+1 ¼ cups grated or crumbled white cheese—Queso Blanco, Feta, Monterrey Jack or Mozzarella

 1 cup sour cream

-1. Preheat the oven to 425 F. Quarter the tortillas and place them on a large cookie sheet.
-Bake the tortillas until crisp, 12 to 15 minutes.
-Reduce the heat to 350 F.
+1. Preheat an oven to 425 F. Quarter tortillas and place on large cookie sheet, then put in oven.
+Bake until crisp, about 12 to 15 minutes.
+Reduce heat to 350 F.

-2. Butter a 2-quart or 8 x 8 inch baking pan.
-Cover the bottom of the pan with a layer of crisp tortillas, overlapping them slightly.
-Top the tortillas with half of the chili, then half of the cheese.
-Dollop half of the sour cream atop the cheese layer.
+2. Butter a 2 quart or 8 x 8 inch baking pan.
+When tortillas are crisp, place a layer to cover the bottom of the pan.
+Add a layer of the chili, then cheese and sour cream dollops.

 3. Repeat layers, ending with cheese and sour cream.
 Sprinkle with onion.
 If dry, due to thick chili, add chicken stock.
 Bake for 30 minutes or until slightly browned on top and bubbly.